 The narcotics and vehicles were seized by CBP, and the drivers were turned over to Homeland Security Investigations for prosecution.

-Additionally, CBP officers arrested 17 fugitives from justice this week.
+Additionally, CBP 0fficers arrested 17 fugitives from justice this week.
 The arrests made were for crimes such as indecency with a child, stalking, aggravated assault, stolen vehicle, indecent exposure, dangerous drugs, and alien smuggling.
 All arrested made were turned over to local authorities.

 In addition to the narcotic seizures and arrests, CBP agriculture specialists issued $3,500 in civil penalties.
 The penalties were a result of the failure to declare a variety of prohibited agriculture items to include pork products, avocados, plants, and fresh peppers.